North Wales: Newsquest titles

 The weekly Aberystwyth-based Cambrian News covers southern Gwynedd and publishes separate editions for the Arfon/Dwyfor and Meirionydd districts.

-A weekly Welsh-language newspaper, Y Cymro is published each week by the Cambrian News from its Porthmadog office alongside two localised Welsh titles, Y Cyfnod (Bala) and Y Dydd (Dolgellau).
+A weekly Welsh-language newspaper, Y Cymro, is published by the Cambrian News from its Porthmadog office alongside two localised Welsh titles, Y Cyfnod (Bala) and Y Dydd (Dolgellau).
 Yr Herald Gymraeg is distributed by Trinity Mirror as a pull-out section in the Wednesday edition of the Daily Post.
-There are also 24 Papurau Bro (area papers) providing community news and generally published each month.
+There are also 24 Papurau Bro ("area papers") providing community news and generally published each month.

 Online

 Several hyperlocal websites in the area provide locally sourced news online.
 In Conwy county, BaeColwyn.com has provided Welsh language coverage of the Colwyn Bay area since 2011 and AbergelePost.com has been serving the Abergele area since 2010.
 Wrexham.com is a full-time operation covering Wrexham and the surrounding area, and is based at offices in Wrexham city centre.
 A full-time citizen-led online news site Deeside.com started in early 2013 and covers Connah's Quay, Mancot, Pentre, Shotton, Queensferry, Sealand, Broughton, Hawarden, Ewloe, Sandycroft and parts of Saltney.
+North.Wales was established in March 2020 serving the area.

 Radio

 Although no BBC local radio stations exist in Wales, the corporation's national services BBC Radio Wales and BBC Radio Cymru cover the region from their broadcasting centres in Bangor, and Wrexham.
 The Bangor studios produce a large number of Radio Cymru programmes with some music and feature output for Radio Wales originating from Wrexham.

 Three commercial radio stations serve the area — Capital North West and Wales broadcasts local drivetime programming for Wrexham, Flintshire, Denbighshire and Conwy county as well as Cheshire and the Wirral with a Welsh language opt-out service for the former Coast FM area on 96.3 FM.
 Capital Cymru airs an extended local programming service, predominantly in the Welsh language, for Gwynedd and Anglesey.
-Across the entire region, Heart North Wales also airs local peak-time programming in English, including an extended news programme on weeknights.
-All three stations broadcast from studios in Gwersyllt on the outskirts of Wrexham.
+Across the entire region, Heart North Wales also airs local peak-time programming in English, including an extended news programme on weeknights - however studios in Gwersyllt on the outskirts of Wrexham closed in January 2025.

-Three community radio stations broadcast on FM — Calon FM serving Wrexham County Borough and parts of southern Flintshire, Tudno FM broadcasting to Llandudno & surrounding areas and Môn FM across the Isle of Anglesey and parts of Gwynedd.
+Three community radio stations broadcast on FM Tudno FM broadcasting to Llandudno & surrounding areas and Môn FM across the Isle of Anglesey and parts of Gwynedd.
 Radio Glan Clwyd - an extension of hospital service Radio Ysbyty Glan Clwyd - broadcasts on 1287 AM in the Bodelwyddan, St Asaph, Rhuddlan, Towyn and Kinmel Bay areas.
+Calon FM, based in Wrexham, closed in 2024.

 Towards the western side of North Wales, local hills mean national BBC FM coverage can be quite poor, often suffering interference from Irish stations from the west.